ArneDefauw/BERT_doc_classification/README.md

 -switch from the pytorch-transformers to the transformers ( https://github.com/huggingface/transformers ) library.
 -unfreezing of the last layers of BERT, instead of freezing complete BERT (the latter results in subpar peformance).
+-support for document clasification using DistilBert ( BERT with 40% less parameters )

 Information on how to get data to try replicate results reported in (https://arxiv.org/abs/1910.13664 ), see. https://github.com/ArneDefauw/bert_document_classification/blob/master/examples/ml4health_2019_replication/data/README.md